-Flood zones and evacuation zones are different.
-Flood zones are areas mapped by FEMA for use in the National Flood Insurance Program.
-Evacuation zones are based on hurricane storm surge zones determined by the National Hurricane Center using ground elevation and the area's vulnerability to storm surge from a hurricane.
+Flood zones and evacuation zones measure different conditions and are determined by different methods having different intended purposes that may not occur at the same time.
 A home may be located in a non-evacuation zone...yet still be located in a flood zone because of a nearby stream or pond.
 Residents must check both zones.

 - Flood zones are areas mapped by FEMA for use in the National Flood Insurance Program.
 Each flood zone designation, represented by a letter or letters, tells homeowners exactly what the risk is for flooding at their property over a period of years, regardless of the cause.
 By law, all homes in high-risk zones carrying a mortgage must be covered by flood insurance.
 An important thing to remember is that flood losses are not covered by homeowner's insurance policies.
 The National Flood Insurance Program makes federally backed flood insurance available to residents and business owners.
-Any flooding damage covered under the policy whether or not a federal disaster declaration is made will be reimbursed per the policy limits, which can include structural damage or the loss of contents. (https://www.hillsboroughcounty.org/en/residents/property-owners-and-renters/homeowners-and-neighborhoods/find-my-flood-zone) - Evacuation zones are based on hurricane storm surge zones determined by the National Hurricane Center using ground elevation and the area's vulnerability to storm surge from a hurricane.
-The evacuation zones are marked from A through E, plus non-evacuation zones. (https://floridadisaster.maps.arcgis.com/apps/webappviewer/index.html?id=c788060028cb43809a 25744ead39c0d6)
+Any flooding damage covered under the policy whether or not a federal disaster declaration is made will be reimbursed per the policy limits, which can include structural damage or the loss of contents. - Evacuation zones are based on hurricane storm surge zones determined by the National Hurricane Center using ground elevation and the area's vulnerability to storm surge from a hurricane.
+The evacuation zones are marked from A through E, plus non-evacuation zones.